armchaircaver/Factors/README.md

 - FactorsTest, a set of tests to check the correctness and performance of the factorisation algorithm

-- FactosInteractive, and interactive executable that factorises numbers entered by the user.
+- FactorsInteractive, and interactive executable that factorises numbers entered by the user.